 There are two main categories of 401k plans for small businesses.

 401k for a one person business, an owner and spouse business or a partnership (no W-2 employees)

-If a small business owner is the only employee or if the only employees are the owner and spouse or if the small business is a partnership that employs only the partners and has no W-2 employees then a small business owner may qualify for an Individual 401k.
-The Individual 401k is not a new type of 401k plan, but is simply a traditional 401k plan covering a business owner with no W-2 employees (other than themselves, their spouse or their partner in a partnership).
-An Individual 401k is less expensive administratively than a traditional 401k that has full time W-2 employees.
-Learn more about how an Individual 401k may be a good option as a Small Business 401k.
+If a small business owner is the only employee or if the only employees are the owner and spouse or if the small business is a partnership that employs only the partners and has no W-2 employees then a small business owner may qualify for a Solo 401k.
+The Solo 401k is not a new type of 401k plan, but is simply a traditional 401k plan covering a business owner with no W-2 employees (other than themselves, their spouse or their partner in a partnership).
+A Solo 401k is less expensive administratively than a traditional 401k that has full time W-2 employees.
+Learn more about how the Solo 401k may be a good option as a Small Business 401k.

 401k for small businesses with W-2 employees